iTofunmi/iTofunmi/ReadMe.md

 # Hi, Nice to Meet You!
 I'm Tofunmi 👋
 ![Static Badge](https://img.shields.io/badge/gender-female-blue)

 I am from Lagos, Nigeria on a journey to build amazing global products.
-It's about more than just code for me.
-I'm on a mission where code, creativity, and data become a powerful tool for solving problems.
+It's about more than code for me.
+I'm on a mission where code, creativity, and data become powerful tools for solving problems.
 My experience in customer experience has also polished my teamwork, communication, and leadership skills.
 I am proficient in **Python**, **HTML** **CSS**, **Flask** and **Airtable**.
-I am open to learn more about product management!
+I am open to learning more about product management!

 ## 📫 Contact Me on Social Media